View Source EXLA (EXLA v0.9.2)

 GPU Runtime Issues

-GPU Executions run in dirty IO threads, which have a considerable smaller stack size than regular scheduler threads.
+GPU Executions run in dirty IO threads, which have a considerably smaller stack size than regular scheduler threads.
 This may lead to problems with certain CUDA or cuDNN versions, leading to segmentation fails.
 In a development environment, it is suggested to set:

 ELIXIR_ERL_OPTIONS="+sssdio 128"